As a small business owner, the money is in the mailing list. Let me repeat that: THE MONEY IS IN THE MAILING LIST.

 It's hard no matter what industry you're in to figure out what YOU have to offer your subscribers but there has to be a catch, something to pull them in to the subscription, so try a few of these suggestions:

 - A Checklist.
 Just like in the example above, think about your ideal customer and a problem they might have, then, create a downloadable/printable list for them to use to help solve that problem.
 Make it pretty or have a designer make it pretty – nobody likes ugly checklists.
-We use this one right now as we currently give away a “get shit done” to-do list printable for small business owners.

 - Spreadsheets.
 Ok, so you have to have the skills here but, still.
 Just as with the checklist option, a spreadsheet can solve some type of problem for your ideal customer.
 A budget or seating chart spreadsheet for brides, a spreadsheet for organizing cold calling for a small business, etc.